Garden & Lawn

 If you plan carefully, this weed killer could get rid of most of the many types of weeds you have, wherever they are in your garden

-Buyer’s Guide
+Weed killer Buyer’s Guide

 Types of chemicals

-Glyphosate-based
+Glyphosate-based weed killers

 Rootblast Super Concentrated Weed Killer Commercial Strength Glyphosate

 Most commercial-grade weed killers are glyphosate-based.
 Each brand may have a different concentrate of this ingredient in it, so always check what’s written on the label of the bottle.
-The higher the percentage of glyphosate given, the higher the concentrate.
+The higher the percentage of glyphosate given, the higher the concentration.
 You can find this ingredient in domestic weed killers but at a much lower concentration.

 Glyphosate weed killers kill through a systemic progress.
 This means that the liquid enters the leaves of the plant and works its way down through the plant’s entire internal system, all the way down to the roots.
 The glyphosate is the poison, and it kills every part of the plant from the inside, from the leaves down to the tips of the root.

 Glyphosate weed killers are bio-degradable.
-This means that the liquid becomes inactive once it touches the soil and the microorganisms within the soil degrade it into natural materials, rendering it harmless.
+This means that the liquid becomes inactive once it touches the soil, and the microorganisms within the soil degrade it into natural materials, rendering it harmless.

 These types of weed killers are best suited for broadleaf weeds as well as grass weeds.